neharani1234/neharani1234/ArithematicOperator.md

     System.out.println("Enter third number:");
     int num3=sc.nextInt();                         //Take input from the user.

-    //Using logical operator  AND to verify two constrain.
+    //Using logical operator  AND to verify two constrain .

     if((num1<num2)&&(num2==num3))
     {